The Worshipful Company of Security Professional is the City of London Livery Company for members of the Security industry in the UK and Overseas.

 You should try to attend at least one of the various enjoyable formal functions each year and additionally one informal event.
 Many members attend many more than this minimum.

-On being accepted as a Member of the Company, they will pay the joining fee and quarterage (annual subscription) appropriate to their age.
-Before they can progress to become a Freeman of the Company, they will be required to serve a minimum 12 months’ preparatory period during which they will be expected to attend a New Members’ Briefing and at least two of the Company’s City of London qualifying events (see below).
+Before you can progress to become a Freeman of the Company, you will be required to serve a minimum 12 months’ preparatory period during which you will be expected to attend a New Members’ Briefing and at least two of the Company’s City of London qualifying events.

 Liverymen elected to the Court of Assistants will also pay a fine – largely to offset the cost of their badge of office.